/ / 11 Tips for Running in the Heat

 I talk more about moisture wicking clothing in Best Running Gear for Beginner Runners.

 Cover every inch of exposed skin!
 It only takes a few minutes to apply and forgoing sunscreen is not worth the risk of getting melanoma.
-I apply sunscreen before every run year round, even when it’s cold, cloudy or raining.
-My favorite sunscreen is Supergoop!
-PLAY.
-It’s easy to apply and comes in both SPF 30 and 50.

-Run early or later in the evening
+8. Run Early or Later in the Evening

-Utilize a treadmill
+9. Utilize a Treadmill

 If you have access to a treadmill, think of it as a tool in your toolkit; somewhere to run during inclement weather or when you need flexibility to possibly jump off at a moment’s notice.
 If you’re only able to run during the middle of the day while the sun is beating down or when there’s a heat wave, consider running on the treadmill to stay out of the excessive heat.

-Listen to Your Body
+11. Listen to Your Body

 • Hydrate